LoyolaChicagoBooks/introcs-csharp/rst/nant.rst

 A Really Simple Example NAnt Script
 ------------------------------------

-The remaining NAnt sections are only needed for the curious, or if you are creating new multi-file projects of your own:
+The remaining NAnt sections are *only here for the curious*, or if you are creating new multi-file projects of your own:

 Now we get into the internal details of NAnt scripts.